ArtemisiaSolutions/treeflow/README.md

 *Method :*

 *   next() : Launch the next event
-*   error() : Flow will continue if a sequential-independant flow is defined
+*   error() : Flow will continue if a sequential-independent flow is defined

 *Attributes :*